Flu Shots at Midwest Express Clinic

 Who is at an increased risk of having serious complications from the flu?

-People with asthma, liver and kidney disorders, blood disorders, diabetes, heart disease and other chronic medical conditions are at a much higher risk of having more serious complications if contracted with the flu virus.
+People with asthma, liver and kidney disorders, blood disorders, diabetes, heart disease and other chronic medical conditions are at a much higher risk of having more serious complications if they contract the flu virus.
 Also included are young children, pregnant women, senior citizens, and those who are extremely obese or have neurological and/or neurodevelopmental conditions.
 For a full list, please visit www.cdc.gov.

 Ugly facts about the influenza virus